christianb93/ctOS/README.md

 Currently, the following features have been implemented:

 * Boot using GRUBs multiboot configuration
-* Built-in kernel debugger to inspect CPU state, memory contents, threads, kernel configuraton etc. (launch with F1)
+* Built-in kernel debugger to inspect CPU state, memory contents, threads, kernel configuration etc. (launch with F1)
-* 32 bit mode (64 bit not supported and unlikely that I will ever find the time to port it)
+* 32 bit protected mode (64 bit not supported and unlikely that I will ever find the time to port it)
 * Virtual memory and multi-tasking
+* Kernel threads and threaded interrupt handling (queues)
-* Signal handling
+* POSIX Signal handling
+* Job control a la POSIX
 * Pipes
 * RAM disk
 * Device drivers: